kanaskaa/dev-infra/README.md

 http://"public_ip_of_jenkins_instance":8080

 **How to deploy petclinic app on Appserver**

+Ansible playbook and host file for deploying app using ansible is added to this repo

 1. Create a jenkins freestyle project.
 Configure the scm repo with link https://github.com/kanaskaa/dev-infra.git
 2. Under the command section, use execute shell option and add below command to it.